 Ninth President (2013-2018), a six-time Deaflympics Champion in Wrestling, one of the ten top ICSD/Deaflympics Athlete of the Century Award recipients, prominent public and political figure on the national and international levels, and long-time deaf sports Executive in his country.

-Tenth ICSD President (2018-2019), appointed President upon the early retirement of Dr. Valery Rukhledev.
-An Australian lawyer and executive, Rebecca was previously chair of the ICSD Legal Commission and established the Women in Sports Commission.
+ICSD President (2018-2019), appointed President upon the early retirement of Dr. Valery Rukhledev.
+An Australian executive, Rebecca was previously chair of the ICSD Legal Commission and established the Women in Sports Commission.